-The agenda of items to be discussed and supporting papers shall be Scope of this Board sent to Board members and to other attendees as appropriate.
-The Board is STRATEGY, BUSINESS PLANNING AND OPERATIONS responsible for 1.
-The USSIM strategic objectives, having regard for the USS Group Approving: Business Plan. , b bi o a 119.
-The policies and plans to support USSIM values and culture, having regard for the USS Group values and culture.
-Any matters relating to USSIM's capital structure, shares and distributions, in accordance with the USSIM Articles.
-The Services Agreement and the scope of services to be provided in the Services Agreement (on recommendation from the USSIM CEO).
-Material outsourcing arrangements and any material amendments to such arrangements (on recommendation of the USSIM CEO).
-The assurance and reporting of performance as against the USSIM Business Plan and USSIM Budget, to be provided by the USSIM CEO to the Group CEO and Trustee Board in respect of USSIM.
-The assurance and reporting of performance as against the USS Investment Business Plan and Investment Budget, to be provided to both the Trustee Board and investment committee ("IC").
-Any material communications to the FCA (and notifications to USS of the US any investigation by the FCA or any other competent regulatory or legal authority in accordance with clause 18.3 of the IMAA).
-INVESTMENT 9.
-The IMAA and any material changes to the IMAA (and accompanying instruction letters), on the recommendation of the USSIM CEO.
-10. The reporting to be provided to the IC and/or Trustee Board as required under the IMAA, on recommendation from the USSIM CEO.
-11. The reporting on transaction costs to be provided to the IC on recommendation from the USSIM CEO.
-12. Any investment completed via public markets which would take the Fund's holding to more than 20% of the market capitalisation of any company or which would increase the Fund's holding beyond pre-approved levels, where that was already more than 20%.
-13. The Implemented Portfolio Benchmarks in the event of a disagreement over an appropriate benchmark and outperformance target between USSIM CEO and CRO, recommended by USSIM CEO and CRO.
-14. Any significant new investment related service agreements.
-15. Investments above the size thresholds documented in the USSIM Signing mandate (including providing guidance to PMG in the early stages of investigations into such a transaction).
-16. Any transaction that, in the opinion of the USSIM CEO could materially increase the reputational risk for USSIM, the Scheme or any member of the USS Group regardless of size (including providing guidance to PMG in the early stages of investigations into such a transaction).
-17. Any public-to-private deal implemented as a direct investment irrespective of size.
+STRATEGY, BUSINESS PLANNING AND OPERATIONS

+- 1. The USSIM strategic objectives, having regard for the USS Group Business Plan. - 2.
+The policies and plans to support USSIM values and culture, having regard for the USS Group values and culture. - 3.
+Any matters relating to USSIM's capital structure, shares and distributions, in accordance with the USSIM Articles. - 4.
+The Services Agreement and the scope of services to be provided in the Services Agreement (on recommendation from the USSIM CEO). - 5.
+Material outsourcing arrangements and any material amendments to such arrangements (on recommendation of the USSIM CEO). - 6.
+The assurance and reporting of performance as against the USSIM Business Plan and USSIM Budget, to be provided by the USSIM CEO to the Group CEO and Trustee Board in respect of USSIM. - 7.
+The assurance and reporting of performance as against the USS Investment Business Plan and Investment Budget, to be provided to both the Trustee Board and investment committee ("IC"). - 8.
+Any material communications to the FCA (and notifications to USS of any investigation by the FCA or any other competent regulatory or legal authority in accordance with clause 18.3 of the IMAA).

+- 9. The IMAA and any material changes to the IMAA (and accompanying instruction letters), on the recommendation of the USSIM CEO. - 10.
+The reporting to be provided to the IC and/or Trustee Board as required under the IMAA, on recommendation from the USSIM CEO. - 11.
+The reporting on transaction costs to be provided to the IC on recommendation from the USSIM CEO. - 12.
+Any investment completed via public markets which would take the Fund's holding to more than 20% of the market capitalisation of any company or which would increase the Fund's holding beyond preapproved levels, where that was already more than 20%. - 13.
+The Implemented Portfolio Benchmarks in the event of a disagreement over an appropriate benchmark and outperformance target between USSIM CEO and CRO, recommended by USSIM CEO and CRO. - 14.
+Any significant new investment related service agreements. - 15.
+Investments above the size thresholds documented in the USSIM Signing mandate (including providing guidance to PMG in the early stages of investigations into such a transaction). - 16.
+Any transaction that, in the opinion of the USSIM CEO could materially increase the reputational risk for USSIM, the Scheme or any member of the USS Group regardless of size (including providing guidance to PMG in the early stages of investigations into such a transaction). - 17.
+Any public-to-private deal implemented as a direct investment irrespective of size.